-Beginner - Grades 3-5 - Create a block-based program using Scratch, Code Studio, Alice, or another graphic programming language of your choice.
+Beginner - Grades 3-5 -Create a program using language of your choice.
 You should comment your work and it must include at least ten different commands.
 Skills this program could use are:

 - Sequence

 - Iteration

 - Conditionals

 - Variables

 - Loops

 - User input

-- Anv other similar skill
+- Any other similar skill

-Intermediate Grades 6-8 - Create a block-based program using Scratch, Code Studio, Alice, or another graphic programming language of your choice.
+Intermediate Grades 6-8 - Create a program using programming language of your choice.
 You should comment your work and it must include at least ten different commands.
 Skills this program could use are:

-- More robust demonstration of beginner skills - Modularization
+- More robust demonstration of beginner skills

+- Commenting

+- Correct syntax

+- Lists

+- Functions

+- Algorithms

+- Modularization

+- Lists

-- Lists - Any other similar skill
+Any other similar

-Advanced Grades 9-12 - Create a block-based program using Scratch, Code Studio, Alice, or another graphic programming language of your choice.
+Advanced Grades 9-12 - Create a program using programming language of your choice.
 You should comment your work and it must include at least ten different commands.
 Skills this program could use are: